Income Tax Slab for Women: Guide to Investment and Exemptions

 Let’s now look at some of the income tax exemption benefits granted to women taxpayers:

-Under Section 80C of the Income Tax Act: This section details that all earnings to women gained from certain investment schemes are entitled to tax redemption of up to Rs.
+Under Section 80C of the Income Tax Act: This section details that all earnings to women gained from certain investments schemes are entitled to tax redemption of up to Rs.
 1,50,000.
 These schemes include National Pension Scheme, Employee Provident Fund, Sukanya Samriddhi Yojana, National Savings Certificate, Senior Citizen Savings Scheme, and the like.

 Under Section 80D: This section of the Income Tax Act enlists tax exemption for women up to a certain limit, upon payment of premium amount for health insurance towards self, spouse, dependent parents, dependent children, and the like.